dutchwebworks/generator-dwwgrunt/README.md

 	npm install -g yo grunt-cli bower

+*On Windows make sure the MS-DOS promt-window is opened with 'Aministrator' privileges.*

 ## Linking this Yeoman generator

 Once above is installed open a **command-line window** and `cd` into the directory of this `README.md` file.
 Make sure your **not** in the `app/` sub-directory.
 Then type the following: